TheThinkingHome/Automations/blueprints/template/entinty_sentinel_2.md

 ## How the Tiers Work

 Give each tier the entities that share a reporting rhythm, and a freeze window matching that rhythm.
 One evaluation on one cadence judges every entity against its own tier's window, so a slow device can never false-flag on a fast window.
-Unavailable and unknown entities are flagged after one shared debounce, whatever their tier.

 Three rules:

-1. **A tier with no targets is skipped silently.** Unused slots never appear in your package.
+1. **A tier with no targets is skipped silently.** Most homes need only three, so leaving tiers 4 and 5 empty is normal, not a problem.
 All five empty is a loud `setup_error`.
-2. **An entity may live in exactly one tier.** Tier priority is 1 over 2 over 3 over 4 over 5: a duplicate stays monitored in its lowest-numbered tier, and every higher-numbered tier that also contains it excludes it and names it in that tier's `status`, while the tier's healthy entities keep rendering.
-The sensor stays `ok: true`; `tier_error_count` tells you a tier needs fixing, and that tier's own `tier_N_exclude` is the fix.
+2. **An entity may live in exactly one tier.** Tier priority runs 1 over 2 over 3 over 4 over 5: a duplicate stays monitored in its lowest-numbered tier.
+Any higher-numbered tier that also claims the entity drops it and names it in that tier's `status` attribute, so you can either remove the entity from that tier's target or exclude it with `tier_N_exclude` parameter.
-3. **A target that resolves to no entities sets a `status` note, not an error.** A freshly created label with nothing tagged yet is a normal mid-setup state.
-A tier whose own exclude removes every resolved entity gets a distinct `status` message, so "nothing tagged" and "all excluded" are told apart.
+3. **A tier watching nothing is a note, not an error.** Its `status` tells you why, an untagged label, or an exclude that covered everything, so a half-finished setup never looks broken.

 ## What It Detects